Yuan-Meng/personal_website/content/posts/resolution-2022.md

 > "It's only love, it's only pain, it's only fear that runs through my veins, it's all the things you can't explain, that makes us human." --- Civil Twilight, [Human](https://open.spotify.com/track/4fDXIANSPZ5TyyIeiTPbD9) (2009)

-The pandemic still loomed over 2021 (and will stay for God knows how long...), yet I made more friends than I ever did before, thanks to sports, technology, interviews, and circumstances stranger than Hollywood horrors.
+The pandemic still loomed over 2021 (and will stay for God knows how long...), yet I made more friends than I ever did before, thanks to sports, tech, interviews, and circumstances stranger than Hollywood horrors.
 I'm so tried of telling the last story nor do I wish to anymore.
 The upshot is that I've felt pain, had fun, and seen the good, the bad, and the ugly in people --- and I wouldn't trade it for the world.

 In 2022, I want to be kinder, more open, and let people feel valued and loved.
-As a cognitive scientist working with kids, I used to end experiments with a generic "Thank you", but now I always tell the family how their selfless contribution helps our lab carry on with cool science on rainy days --- maybe I'm older, or maybe it's the apocalypse, I've learned nothing is ever easy in this life and we can take no kindness for granted.
+As a researcher who works with kids, I used to end experiments with a generic "Thank you", but now I always tell the family how their selfless contribution helps our lab carry on with cool science on rainy days --- maybe I'm older, or maybe it's the apocalypse, I've learned nothing is ever easy in this life and we can take no kindness for granted.
 And as an introvert, it used to kill me to reach out to folks I admire, but as I'm doing that increasingly more, I feel happier than ever --- this may be the social version of *fortuna favet fortibus* ("fortune favors the bold").

 # 3. Be kind to myself